frame-lang/frame-docs/intermediate_frame/systems.rst

 System Factory
 +++++++++++

-Systems are intatiated and initialized by a runtime **system factory**.
+Systems are initiated and initialized by a runtime **system factory**.
 The implementation of the system factory is explained in the advanced section.
 The system factory does the following steps when launching a system: